danhans42/fpga_booty/README.md

 After the boot code has been read completely from the FPGA it essentially ignores future read requests (shows as open bus).
 Ideally some logic will be switched in that handles something like communication or otherwise.
 Lets see.

+### Credit / Licence etc

+Maany thanks to all in #psxdev discord for my mutterings and dumb questions - Nicolas Noble in particular who without this project wouldnt have happened.
+Bradlin for freepsxboot and also Sicklebrick for Unirom!
+Big shouts to all the usual suspects

+The code contained in this repo is for personal, non-commercial use only.
+If you bought on eBay - you got shafted!